 Logic will get you from A to B; imagination will take you everywhere.”
 Albert Einstein

 What I want to focus on today is helping you stretch out of your comfort zone and thinking about shifting from any impossible thinking that you might have to into the world of possibility.
 You want to be in that dream state to be able to explore what is possible.
-This is when your mind is like a popcorn machine – all those kernels … Read the rest
+This is when your mind is like a popcorn machine – all those kernels popping around … Read the rest

 DKI EPISODE 14: APPRECIATIVE LIVING

 Appreciative living …I like to refer to is appreciative living as living the sweet life.
 No matter where you are whether you’re driving right now or just kicking back at the end of your day or you’re kicking off your morning, I am so glad that you’re here to join us today.
 I want to share appreciative living with you.
 I am certified as the appreciative inquiry facilitator.
-I want to tell you a little bit more about the process and … Read the rest
+I want to tell you a little bit more about the process and what it … Read the rest

 DKI Episode 13 – The Power of Positive Thinking

 A book written by Dr. Norman Vincent Peale called The Power of Positive Thinking was written years ago.
 Its message is still true today.
 I love to listen to it to help me stretch out of the space sometimes I can get into this talk that we have in our heads.
 What I learned is that we have 50,000 to 70,000 thoughts in a day.
-It is surprising that 80% of those thoughts are actually truly negative. … Read the rest
+It is surprising that 80% of those thoughts are actually truly negative.
+It is … Read the rest

 EPISODE 12 – EPIC WAYS TO SEIZE YOUR HAPPINESS